-Task 2.3 Shallow Monitoring Well Installation - In order to fully characterize the dissolved phase plume in the overburden aquifer and obtain the data necessary to evaluate exposure pathways for the risk assessment, a total of three (3) additional monitoring wells (MW-11 through MW-13) are to be installed at the Site.
-The proposed locations of the overburden monitoring wells are provided on Figure 7.
-Consultant should review the available monitoring well logs included in Attachment 1 in order to determine the appropriate equipment needed to complete the investigation.
-As part of the installation of the wells, the selected consultant should consider the following:
+Task 2.2 Overburden Monitoring Well Installation - In order to fully characterize the dissolved phase plume in the overburden aquifer and obtain the data necessary to evaluate exposure pathways for the risk assessment, a total of nine (9) overburden monitoring wells (MW-1 through MW-9) are to be installed at the Site.
+The proposed locations of the overburden monitoring wells are provided on Figure 1.
+As part of the installation of the overburden wells, the selected consultant should consider the following:

 - All monitoring wells will be advanced in the locations proposed in the RFB, unless the presence of utilities, obstructions, or safety concerns requires a change in the location.
-The proposed locations of the monitoring wells are provided on Figure 7; - For the three (3) overburden monitoring wells, the borehole will be drilled to the completed depth of approximately 20 ftbg, and a monitoring well will be constructed using approximately five (5) feet of four-inch diameter, schedule 40 PVC flush threaded casing and approximately 15 feet of four-inch diameter, schedule 40 PVC flush threaded 0.020 slot size screening.
+The proposed locations of the monitoring wells are provided on Figure 1; - For the nine (9) overburden monitoring wells, the borehole will be drilled to the completed depth of approximately 25 ftbg, and a monitoring well will be constructed using approximately five (5) feet of four-inch diameter, schedule 40 PVC flush threaded casing and approximately 20 feet of four-inch diameter, schedule 40 PVC flush threaded 0.020 slot size screening.
 The total depth and screening interval provided are approximated.
-The selected consultant will install the shallow wells to an appropriate depth based on actual site conditions that will allow for an adequate column of groundwater but not extend more than five (5) feet into competent bedrock.
-The shallow wells will be cased for the first five (5) feet with screening extending from the bottom of the casing to the well completion depth.
-In addition, the estimated construction specifications provided above may need to be altered during drilling as dictated by actual site conditions (i.e. actual depth to bedrock, actual depth to groundwater, etc.);

-- The wells should be drilled and constructed in accordance with generally accepted practices as outlined in the PADEP Groundwater Monitoring Guidance Manual, dated January 1, 1999 (Document # 383-3000-001). - A flush-mounted manhole shall be cemented into place to complete the well at grade level.
+The selected consultant will install the shallow wells to a depth of no more than five (5) feet into competent bedrock.
+The wells will be cased for the first five (5) feet with screening extending from the bottom of the casing to the well completion depth.
+In addition, the estimated construction specifications provided above may need to be altered during drilling as dictated by actual site conditions (i.e. actual depth to bedrock, actual depth to groundwater, etc.); - A flush-mounted manhole shall be cemented into place to complete the well at grade level.
 A locking, pressure fit, watertight cap will be used to prevent the infiltration of surface runoff and rainwater and to restrict access by unauthorized individuals; - The wells should be drilled and constructed in accordance with generally accepted practices as outlined in the PADEP Groundwater Monitoring Guidance Manual, dated January 1, 1999 (Document # 383-3000-001).
 Based on anticipated drilling conditions, a Pennsylvania-licensed driller should install the wells using hollow stem auger drilling methods; - Drilling should be conducted under the supervision of a Pennsylvania-licensed Professional Geologist, although a field supervisor may be used in the field on a day-to-day basis.
 The field supervisor should visually inspect subsurface materials encountered during drilling, screen cuttings with a PID, and complete field well construction logs.
 When encountered, soils should be described using the Unified Soil Classification System.
-Bedrock should be described using USGS descriptive protocol, with the identification of the depth of and size of potential fractures and/or other subsurface anomalies; - The newly installed monitoring wells should be developed to promote adequate hydraulic connection between the aquifer and the well.
-Depending on the depth and amount of sediment in the well, development should be completed via mechanical surging using either a bailer or an electric submersible pump, and/or by airlift techniques.
-Please note that the management of the groundwater removed from the well during development shall be conducted in accordance with standard industry practices and applicable laws, regulations, guidance and Department directives; - Soil/rock cuttings and liquids generated during the drilling activities should be managed in a manner consistent with the protocols set forth by the PADEP.
-Disposal of soil/rock cuttings, if necessary, should be arranged through a certified waste disposal subcontractor.
-In an effort to eliminate or minimize the need for change orders on a fixed price contract, please include costs to dispose of all anticipated volumes of waste in your bid response.
-ICF and PAUSTIF will no longer entertain any assumptions on the contract with regards to a volume of waste (i.e. Project costs assume that no more than one (1) ton of soil cuttings will require disposal after the installation of the additional monitoring wells).
-Bidders will be responsible for including costs in their bid response to cover all potential waste related to the tasks included in the SOW.
-Please estimate the volume of waste using your professional opinion, experience, and the data provided.
-Invoices submitted to cover additional costs on waste generated as part of activities included under the fixed price contract for this Site will not be paid;
+Bedrock should be described using USGS descriptive protocol, with the identification of the depth of and size of potential fractures and/or other subsurface anomalies;